zdr1976/YubiKey/README.md

 ## Installation

-You need to install some packages first to utilize all five application mentioned above.
+You need to install some packages first.

 ```bash
 dnf install pcsc-lite ykpers yubikey-manager yubico-piv-tool